 A film about the work of secret agents is shown in the museum's theatre.
 And there's also a shop selling various communism-themed items, including a DVD copy of that film, as well as joke books, T-shirts, Stalin-candles, etc., etc. (see also House of Terror

 , in district 22 on the western (Buda) side of the Danube, on the corner of Balatoni ut and Szabadkai utca.

-Access and costs: out of the centre and tricky to get to individually, but easy on organized excursions that are worth the extra money.
+Access and costs: out of the centre and a little tricky to get to individually, but cheap; or easy on organized excursions by vintage car that cost hefty extra money.